Inland Rail: New South Wales

-From Albury, the route continues along the Main South railway line to Illabo.
+From Albury, the route was planned to continue along the Main South railway line to Illabo.
 Initial consultations on this section of the route commenced in 2018, with upgrades planned to 185 km of track.
 A new section of track is planned to be built between Illabo and Stockinbingal, 37 km connecting the Main South railway line to the Stockinbingal–Parkes railway line and bypassing Cootamundra and the Bethungra Spiral.

 The route continues along the line from Stockinbingal to Parkes, with construction works to modify sections of the 173 km of track starting in late 2023.
 A further 98.4 km of track has been upgraded between Parkes and Narromine, in addition to the construction of a new 5.3 km connection with the Broken Hill railway line west of Parkes allowing services to connect to Adelaide and Perth.

-An approximately 300 km stretch of track between Narromine and Narrabri will be built along a new alignment, and is the longest stage of the project.
-A further 186 km of existing railway between Narrabri and North Star will be upgraded, with a bypass at Camurra to remove a long hairpin.
+An approximately 300 km stretch of track between Narromine and Narrabri was planned to be built along a new alignment.
+It was the longest stage of the project and presently cancelled.
+A further 186 km of existing railway between Narrabri and North Star was to be upgraded, with a bypass at Camurra to remove a long hairpin.

-The route then continues from North Star and the New South Wales / Queensland border with 14 km of new track construction and 25 km of upgrades to existing track required.
-This section will complete one of the key missing rail links between New South Wales and Queensland, using the non-operational rail corridor or new track to connect to the operating line running to Yelarbon.
+The route was then planned to continue from North Star and the New South Wales / Queensland border with 14 km of new track construction and 25 km of upgrades to existing track required.
+This section would have completed one of the key missing rail links between New South Wales and Queensland, using the non-operational rail corridor or new track to connect to the operating line running to Yelarbon.

 Queensland

-Following the Independent Inland Rail Review in April 2023, the Inland Rail service offering for double-stacked trains in Queensland, totalling more than 330 km, will run from the New South Wales—Queensland border to a proposed new intermodal terminal at Ebenezer.
+The Independent Inland Rail Review in April 2023 proposed the Inland Rail service offering for double-stacked trains in Queensland, totalling more than 330 km, would run from the New South Wales—Queensland border to a proposed new intermodal terminal at Ebenezer.
 Single-stacked trains will pass through Ebenezer to Kagaru to connect to the existing Sydney to Brisbane Coastal line.

-These sections will be built as dual gauge, connecting services on both the interstate standard gauge and Queensland narrow gauge networks.
+These sections were to be built as dual gauge, connecting services on both the interstate standard gauge and Queensland narrow gauge networks.

-South-west of Yelarbon, the Inland Rail route joins the alignment of the South Western railway line where it extends to south of Inglewood, with a new alignment connecting the now-closed Millmerran line north-east of Millmerran.
-New track will be built between Southbrook and Gowrie Junction, with the route bypassing Toowoomba to Helidon on a new line and then along an upgraded Western line as far east as Calvert and new line 53 km to Kagaru.
+South-west of Yelarbon, the Inland Rail route would have joined the alignment of the South Western railway line where it extends to south of Inglewood, with a new alignment connecting the now-closed Millmerran line north-east of Millmerran.
+New track was to be built between Southbrook and Gowrie Junction, with the route bypassing Toowoomba to Helidon on a new line and then along an upgraded Western line as far east as Calvert and new line 53 km to Kagaru.

 Tunnels

-There are three tunnels in Queensland, which allow for double-stack rail transport and dual gauge and single-track railway.
+There were three tunnels proposed for Queensland, to allow for double-stack rail transport and dual gauge and single-track railway.
 These are: